 In addition to a remarkable career, George also led an extraordinary life.
 Those who have met George all know that he was never short of conversation, enthusiasm, ideas, and memorable remarks.
 George was rarely ever satisfied with the notion of prevailing conventional wisdom, questioning everything from religious faith down to the subtle yet distinct differences in taste of Skyline versus Goldstar chili spaghetti, a favorite of his growing up in Cincinnati.
 As passionate as he was for the arts community and public issues, George was equally as passionate about his hobbies and leisure time.
 George’s interests and activities varied with the Pacific Ocean’s tide, from mountain biking on the trails near his home in Carmel Valley, learning how to surf off of Swami’s beach, to stunt-kite flying on the bluffs of Torrey Pines, just to name a few.
 However, there were certain hobbies and interests that always remained the same: his passion for vintage high-end audio equipment, finding new restaurants and experimenting with new recipes, watching movies, attending performing arts events, reading, obscure tech gadgets, acquiring nostalgic kitsch, his on-going restoration of his 1950’s Honda Dream motorcycle and fixing the repeated headaches on his trusty Saab.

-George is survived by his parents, Philip and Tricia Lin, of Cincinnati, OH, and by his brother, Frank Lin, of New York, NY.
+George is survived by his parents, Philip garage door service boca raton Tricia Lin, of Cincinnati, OH, and by his brother, Frank Lin, of New York, NY.

 In lieu of flowers or gifts, the family requests that charitable donations be made to The George C. Lin Memorial Fund established by his family, which will provide grants to institutions that provide scholarships to students studying film, and for pheochromocytoma research and awareness.
 Please send check donations to: